alvinwong7/SPCup-2019/README.md

 TEMPORARY: For those unfamiliar with git check out this guide for command lines http://rogerdudler.github.io/git-guide/.
 I'll chuck the useful ones in here if needed/when I'm bothered.

-Create your own branch on work on that, and only merge master to your branch when all the code is working.
+Create your own branch to work on, and only merge master to your branch when all the code is working.
 Try not to work on master.

 ## Setup
 1. Download/clone this repository;